The large Galois orbits conjecture under multiplicative degeneration: Proof of height and Galois bounds

 \begin{theorem} Consider the situation in \cref{scheme-bound} and let $h$ denote a Weil height on $C$.
 Then there exist positive constants $\newC{height-bound-mult}$ and $\newC{height-bound-exp}$ such that, for any point $s\in C^*(\Qbar)$ for which $G_s$ has unlikely endomorphisms, we have

 \end{theorem}

 The proof that \cref{height-bound} implies \cref{scheme-bound} proceeds exactly as in the latter half of the proof of \cite[Theorem~6.5]{QRTUI}.
-The key ingredient is a bound for the discriminant of the endomorphism ring of an abelian variety over a number field in terms of the degree of the field of definition and of the Faltings height, due to Masser and Wüstholz \cite{MW:endo}.
+The key ingredient is a theorem, due to Masser and Wüstholz \cite{MW:endo}, which implies that there exist positive constants $\newC{MW-mult}$ and $\newC{MW-exp}$ such that, for any point $s\in C^*(\Qbar)$, we have